DataSharpAcademy/blog/2025_07_30_Tour-de-France-3/2025_07_30_Tour-de-France-3.md

 Since both share `Year`, we can merge them using `merge()`.
 In our case, since the `Year` columns in both tables have the exact same set of values, we can perform a simple join without overthinking it.
-However, if this wasn’t the case, we would need to decide between:
+However, if this weren’t the case, we would need to decide between:

 -   `left_join` (keep all rows from the left table),
 -   `right_join` (keep all rows from the right table),